traversaal-ai/mcp-basic-agent-implementation/README.md

 ### Key Features:
 - **User input handling:** The client listens for user input and sends requests to the server to invoke specific tools.
-- **SQL generation:** When the user asks to create a table or perform an SQL-related task, the server utilizes OpenAI to generate SQL queries.
 - **Tool execution:** The client sends requests to the server, which executes the respective tool and returns results like weather data or video summaries.

 ## Getting Started